biodataganache/SIEVE-Ub/README.md

        used in the study.
 data/uniprot_search.readme : short description of Uniprot search and filtering process used to identify positive
-       examples for E3 ubiquitin ligase
+       examples for E3 ubiquitin ligase data/red0/ : features for reduced alphabet 0 over a range of kmer lengths from 3-20 data/rnd0/ : features for randomized binary alphabets
 </pre>

 This material was prepared as an account of work sponsored by an agency of the